 Numerically, it is enough to consider $Y$ and $Z$ as a function of the couple $(t,X_t)$.
 In fact, the law of the solution (and therefore its moments) can be seen as a function of $t$.
 That's why we search for a representation The forward-backward system is transformed into a forward system and an optimization problem aiming to satisfy the terminal condition of the BSDE through the loss function $\E\big[\big(Y_T - g\big(X_T,$ $u^X_{t_N}\big) \big)^2\big]$.
 To simplify notations, $X_i := X_{t_i}$ and similarly for $Y$ and $Z$.

 \paragraph{} In practice the loss function is minimized with the Adam gradient descent method \cite{KB14}.
 In any case, the goal of our scheme is to learn both the optimal control and the distribution of $X_t, Y_t, Z_t$.
-In the following, $B$ is the batch size, $N$ is the number of time steps and $M$ is the number of previous batches expectations to keep in memory. \paragraph{} We use for $\Zc$ and $\Yc$ feedforward neural networks with 3 hidden layers ($d + 10$ neurons in each) with hyperbolic tangent function as activation functions and an output layer with identity as activation.
+In the following, $B$ is the batch size, that is the number of particles we will sample to approximate the loss function in expectation form, see for instance \eqref{eq: batch size}. $N$ is the number of time steps and $M$ is the number of previous batches expectations to keep in memory. \paragraph{} We use for $\Zc$ and $\Yc$ feedforward neural networks with 3 hidden layers ($d + 10$ neurons in each) with hyperbolic tangent function as activation functions and an output layer with identity as activation.
 It is worth noticing that because the merged neural network takes the couple $(t,X)$ as inputs, we cannot use batch normalization since the distribution of $X_i$ is not stationary over time.